TomSgrizzi/generatreex/README.md

 ## Steps for Generating a Syntactic Tree

 1. **Structure Input**: Enter your syntactic structure in the provided text area using the in-line notation format.
+It is important that each node has a unique label if you want to draw movement lines.

 2. **Validation**: The application will check if your structure begins with an opening square bracket `[`.
 If not, you will receive an error prompting you to correct your input.